perryjones992-debug/nba-final-project/README.md

 # nba-final-project

 ## Project Description
-This project analyzes NBA team performance using data pulled from the official NBA API (`nba_api`).
+This project analyzes NBA team performance using data pulled from the basketball reference.
 The goal of the project is to collect, clean, and analyze game-level data for selected NBA teams and present insights using Python and data analysis techniques.